-Over the period 1967 to 1972, total new truck sales increased 1.3 times faster than the gross national product; new heavy duty truck sales increased more than 2.5 times faster (Reference 1).
+Over the period 1967 to 1972, total new truck sales increased 1.3 times as fast as the gross national product; new heavy duty truck sales increased more than 2.5 times as fast.
+(Reference 1).
 The trend over the past several years has been for more and more goods to be moved by truck.
 It is expected that this trend will continue and that each year there will be more trucks on the nation's freeways, highways, and city and residential streets.